 Any game show where eager contestants shout out “Big bucks!
 No whammies!” has to make the list, despite the dorky animated “Whammy” character that took away contestants’ cash and prizes.
 Check out this video of some whammy highlights:

 Host: Jack Bailey

 An oldie for sure, but in its day, Queen for a Day allowed women to escape their everyday drudgery and become royalty (if only for a day) when the audience voted the biggest sob story with the applause meter.
 We’d love to see this one make a comeback – but spa vacations would have to replace a new washer and dryer, for sure.

 The Mole had a great thing going during its first two seasons on the air with host Anderson Cooper.
 Then he went and got all schmancy CNN newsman and The Mole took a dive into celebrity territory.
 The Mole made a revival in 2008, but it couldn’t hold a candle to those first two seasons.

 19. Are You Smarter than a 5th Grader?

 Host: Jeff Foxworthy

 Are You Smarter than a 5th Grader is genius, right?
-Challenge contestants to show their smarts with elementary school questions… only it’s not so easy to recall fifth grade history when you’re all grown up.
-Hosted by the most famous redneck of all, Jeff Foxworthy makes the losing contestants fess up “I am not smarter than a 5th grader.”
-Oh the misery.
+The show challenged contestants to show their smarts with elementary school questions… only it’s not so easy to recall fifth-grade history when you’re all grown up.
+Hosted by the most famous redneck of all, Jeff Foxworthy made the losing contestants fess up “I am not smarter than a 5th grader.”
+Oh, the misery.

 18. Cash Cab